Skip to article frontmatterSkip to article content

 A \ b

-Vector norms
+2.7 Vector and matrix norms

 In Julia the LinearAlgebra package has a norm function for vector norms.